 Most job descriptions require a degree in an engineering discipline such as production, electrical, or mechanical engineering.
 However, some workers pursue an entry-level career as a maintenance technician before enrolling in an apprenticeship program or receiving a technical certification.

-Additionally, institutions such as IFP Training have training programs targeted at maintenance engineers.
+Additionally, IFP Training works with maintenance engineers.

 How Much Money Does a Maintenance Engineer Make?

-Similar to maintenance technicians, the engineers ensure that an organization’s assets remain functional.
+Similar to maintenance technicians, engineers ensure that an organization’s assets remain functional.
 However, they also hold in-depth technical knowledge on how to optimize complex machinery.
 Maintenance engineers play a vital role in organizational leadership and are responsible for improving the overall reliability of company assets.
 While maintenance technicians perform routine maintenance on all kinds of equipment, engineers only work on pieces when installations, diagnostics, or major repairs are required.